AI-Planning/l2p/docs/types.rst

 Types
 -------------------------------------------------------
-**Types** are formatted as a Python dictionary: `dict[str,str]` where the first string represents the PDDL type name, and the second string provides a natural language description of the type.
+**Types** are formatted as a Python dictionary: `dict[str,str]` or a nested list dictionary `list[dict[str,str]]` where the first string represents the PDDL type name, and the second string provides a natural language description of the type.

 **Example One (Basic types)**: ::